basarat/takeme/docs/README.md

 }
 ```

-Lets look at these one by one.
+Let's look at these one by one.

 ### `beforeEnter`
 Triggered before calling `enter`.